afqueiruga/cornflakes/README.md

 Husk('spring')
 ```

-and this is the shortest possible problem:
+and this is a script that uses it to solve problem:

 ```python
 import cornflakes as cf